Back to work

 Architecture

 I treated Kocteau as a product system, not a static demo.
-The architecture separates UI, server state, backend data, auth, external music metadata, and deployment so the product can keep evolving after the MVP.
+The architecture separates UI, server state, backend data, auth, external music metadata, and deployment.
+Access rules lean on Row Level Security so public social surfaces and private user actions can share the same relational model.

 Kocteau architecture diagram showing the Turborepo web app connected to Supabase, Deezer API, and Vercel.